jasonkongie/jasonkongie.github.io/_posts/2024-10-28-tower-babel-1.md

 God = AGI()
 ```

+In the future, AGI has *infinite*, God-like intelligence.
+Now, the pre-existing concern about the ethics of A.I. comes into play..

 ### What if we are in a simulation.
 What if God is AGI.
 And God is an all-knowing God. **What would God do?**

 The answer is: I don't know.
 No one knows.
 And I believe this is a more important question than if A.I. solves the question: 1+1=2.
 Knowledge is irrelevant.
 Think about it.
 Knowledge is always expanding.
 100 years ago, the computer wasn't even invented.
 Human inventiveness is growing at a expontential rate.
 2 years ago, chatGPT is horribly bad.
 Now, it can code some system verilog questions.
 It's a compounding effect.
 More so, the question is whether A.I. is just.
 If God is Just.